 It’s not just a coincidence that Google is finally taking emojis seriously with Android O. For a long time now, emojis on Android have been … not so standard.
 The yellow blobs of emotion are fairly likable but they’re not so popular on other platforms.
 Which is why the search giant is bringing new standard emojis to Android with the Android O update.
 This will replace the goofy ones with more rounded emojis that are commonplace across different platforms.
 But considering the previous track record of Android updates, there’s a good chance that many of you won’t get that sweet new Android O update.

 Fortunately, you don’t have to wait for it, as long as you have a device running Android Nougat.
 Oh and also, it must be rooted and have a custom recovery, preferably TWRP.
 Assuming that your device meets those requirements, let’s look at how to install new emojis on it.

-The emoji packages linked below were created by Winb33 and are only meant to be used on Android devices running Android Nougat.
+The emoji packages linked below were created by Winb33 from XDA and are only meant to be used on Android devices running Android Nougat.
 Their incompatibility with Android Marshmallow and lower versions is a known issue and the developer is working on Marshmallow compatible versions.